goggin13/HyperMapper/README.md

 # HyperMapper

-An object relation mapper in Ruby for the [HyperDex](http://hyperdex.org), a searchable distributed key-value store
+An object relational for [HyperDex](http://hyperdex.org), a searchable distributed key-value store, written in Ruby.

 ## Installation